Frostpunk 2: Sales

-By September 24, 2024 (four days after global launch on PC), the game had sold more than 350,000 copies and had already recuperated its development and marketing costs.
+By September 24, 2024 (four days after global launch on PC), the game had sold more than 350,000 copies and had already recouped its development and marketing costs.
 As of December 2024, the game had sold 592,000 copies and generated $18.5 million in revenue.

 Awards and nominations

 Frostpunk 2 was nominated and won in three categories at the Digital Dragons Awards, including Best Polish Game.